 Cambridge also has a beautiful waterfront on the Choptank River.

 The two are connected by Cambridge Creek, which flows into the Choptank.
-Downtown is few blocks from the river.
+Downtown is a few blocks from the river.
 Businesses evolved around the creek, which is now more like a canal.

-Between the river and business district, you’ll find historic homes, traditional Chesapeake Bay seafood restaurants and a Blue Crab packing house that’s still in operation.
+Between the river and business district, you’ll find historic homes, traditional Chesapeake Bay seafood restaurants, and a Blue Crab packing house that’s still in operation.